Kaziranga National Park: Governance

 The park receives financial aid from the State Government as well as the Ministry of Environment, Forests & Climate Change of Government of India under various Plan and Non-Plan Budgets.
 Additional funding is received under the Project Elephant from the Central Government.
+Most of this funding is used in paying wages and salaries of the staff and in anti-poaching measures, only a little sum is left behind for the development of the park.
+In spite of the funding from the government the park faces shortage of funds.
 In 1997–1998, a grant of US$ 100,000 was received under the Technical Co-operation for Security Reinforcement scheme from the World Heritage Fund.
 Additional funding is also received from national and international Non-governmental organizations.